 A mistake in something as simple as required font size or properly notifying an owner regarding the right to contest may affect the final outcome of your claim.
-Timing can be important, as well, since statute of limitation is different from lien expiration.
+Timing can be important, as well, since the statute of limitations is different from lien expiration.
 When it comes to important matters such as these, don't trust your future to an untried attorney.
 Our experienced Marietta based construction lien lawyers have the successful track record clients need when navigating lien laws.

 Busch, Reed, Jones & Leeper, P.C. offers free consultations.
 Schedule yours today.